ValoCookie/osu-Requests/README.md

 Requests from those users are ignored until they are removed from the list.

-This gives the streamer a persistent app-side request filter without needing to block someone from Twitch chat entirely.
+This gives the streamer an app-side request filter without needing to block someone from Twitch chat entirely.

 ---

-# Request modes
+## Request modes

 osu!
 Requests can restrict map requests based on Twitch roles.